slaser79/hitl-cli/README.md

 ### C. End-to-End Encryption with a Local Proxy

 For maximum security, `hitl-cli` can act as a local [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) proxy.
-This allows tools like Claude Desktop to interact with a human while ensuring that the prompt and response are end-to-end encrypted.
+This allows tools like Claude Code to interact with a human while ensuring that the prompt and response are end-to-end encrypted.
 The HITL server only relays the encrypted data and never sees the plaintext content.

 1.  **Authenticate first:**